vita-epfl/GEM/README.md

 Check the dataset paths in the 'sample.py' before you run the script.

+For running inference on nuScenes, you’ll need the [nuScenes_val.json](https://drive.google.com/drive/folders/1JpZObdR0OXagCbnPZfMSI8vhGLom5pht) file from the Vista repository.
+This file contains the preprocessed annotations from the nuScenes dataset.

 ### Sampling Instructions

 Generate unconditional samples or condition on specific inputs: